Massive. Epic. Monumental.

 Isidor immediately returns to form with the effervescent “Stardust,” which establishes momentum for most of the recording’s back half.
 The primary melody on “Stardust” is an exceptionally bright string of notes that recalls chiptune music and cheerful video game soundtracks, yet between these playful sections, “Stardust” surprisingly hammers out some of the album’s most aggressive moments.
 Coarse, grinding rhythms recall the darksynth efforts of artists like Perturbator and Carpenter Brut, providing remarkable contrast and complement to the song’s more ebullient moments.

 Unfortunately, the unrelenting excellence of 3218′s first six songs diminishes slightly in its back half.
 “Timeline” and “Grid Surfer” pass by unremarkably, if competently, with both songs leaning on a static beat for their duration and growing stale before their conclusion.
-“Solaris Rising” fares better, but offers only a little that couldn’t be found in earlier tracks.
+“Solaris Rising” fares better, but offers little that couldn’t be found in earlier tracks.
 However, the Japanese folk sounds of “The Last Geisha” help it stand out from the pack, and a compelling mix of melodies also give “Apollo” a unique personality.

 Any slips toward mediocrity are immediately forgotten on “Sirius A,” the album’s final entry.
-Opening with a deceptively relaxed attitude, the song quickly expands into an elaborate and ever-evolving creation that serves as a fitting conclusion to Isidor’s space voyage.
+Opening with a deceptively relaxed attitude, the song quickly expands into an elaborate and ever-evolving creation that serves as a fitting conclusion to Isidor’s space saga.
 Of all the tracks on 3218, “Sirius A” is easily the most cinematic.
 Its beautiful song composition builds tension, reveals secrets, and delivers enough unique moments to create a sense of constant progression.
 The result is a singular piece of musical storytelling that remains riveting throughout its duration.
 Just as “Sirius A” reaches its full form, Isidor drops the bottom out of the song, leaving the listener abruptly stranded in a moment of dissipating audio, and then, agonizingly–silence.
 It’s a majestic and inspired piece of music that is capable of inducing chills multiple times in a single listen.
 The excellent pacing and interplay between elements make “Sirius A” the album’s most intelligent entry among many, and they cement Isidor’s status as one of the most gifted songwriters in the synthwave genre.

 Taken in its entirety, 3218 is a first-rate showcase of synth splendor.
 The immaculate and spacious sound production gives every song the strength of a titan, and Isidor’s brilliant songwriting exploits that potential to its fullest.
 From the immense power of songs like “Star Sheriff” and “Touch the Sky” to cerebral moments on “Secrets of the Universe” and “Sirius A,” 3218 delivers numerous rich and rewarding compositions that tower over the efforts of lesser songwriters.
 Isidor’s densely constructed songs provide enough depth and subtlety to reward numerous listens, and the 12-song selection is beefy and diverse enough to justify the effort.
 A handful of less interesting songs late in the recording do little to diminish the mastery exhibited on 3218′s best tracks, and the album’s overall quality reaches the high mark for the genre.